rloutlaw/JavaSDKDocs/outlawSDKDocs/get-started-automate.md

 ## Automate deployment from GitHub

-Automate deployment of your application whenever a hosted repo is updated.
-The previous steps showed manually pushing from a local Git repo to a Azure Git repo, but you can also have Azure deploy your changes when you push to repos hosted in GitHub, Visual Studio Team Services, or BitBucket.
+This section of the walkthrough will cover how to automate deployment of your app to Azure whenever your GitHub repo is updated.
+The walkthrough uses Jenkins as the build tool to manage this

 ## Configure your fork for continuous delivery